kshannon-ucsd/dsc100/pages/assignments.md

 ### Lecture Notes
-Some lecutres are done mostly on the black/whiteboard.
-These notes are my lecture notes and I make them available to you for study/review.
+incoming

 ### Practice Problems
-We will put additional practice problems and solutions here should you want extra practice.
+We will put additional practice problems and solutions here should you want extra practice. incoming...